 I joined the church two days before 9-11.
 That’s how I remember the date.

 Back in those days, I would hang out a lot at Greyfriar’s coffee shop.
 (Okay, I would spent the whole day there every day.)
 I had many long conversations with Warren Caterson, a happenin’ Presbyterian youth pastor, then Urban Young Life Director (anybody remember the “Metro”?), then founder of the Urban Art Institute.
 Warren had joined the Greek Orthodox church in town and had fascinating insights on his spiritual journey.

 Over time, he won me over to his way of thinking.
 Warren is quite the evangelist, but he pulls it off wearing low key, surfer dude drag.
 You never feel like he’s proselytizing.
 Actually, he wasn’t.
 He was just talking over coffee.
 He later brought a priest down from Oak Ridge each week to share with a group of inquirers, and Fr.
-Stephen supplied a similar low-key, gentle style, but his content was powerful.
+Stephen supplied a similar low-key, gentle style, but his content was explosive and powerful.